charlesportoferreira/word2vec/Readme.md

 ## Word2Vector to arff

-# Read text files, apply word2vec model and generate an arff file as output
+# Read text raw files, apply word2vec and generate a datset in the arff format

-to use type:
+to use type: python3 wordvector/main.py --input <folder> --output <fileName>.aff --aggregator <value> [--binary <value>]